About moving properties

 You move a property from a source account to a destination account.

-To move a property, you must have the Manage Users and Edit permissions for both the source and destination accounts.
+To move a property, you must have the Administrator and Editor roles for both the source and destination accounts.

 Things to keep in mind